rakeshsangolli/NoteTaker/README.md

 I have used CRUD operations to Add, Read, Update and Delete the notes.
 I have created Servlets for each operation.

+It was great not having to write query each and every time I wanted to update my database, unlile JDBC, thanks to Hibernate!

 The Server I have used is TomCat v9.
 I have also used Maven.
 For CSS I have used Bootstrap 4.